Data quality: Professional associations

-IQ International is a not-for-profit, vendor neutral, professional association formed in 2004, dedicated to building the information and data quality profession.

 ECCMA (Electronic Commerce Code Management Association)

 The Electronic Commerce Code Management Association (ECCMA) is a member-based, international not-for-profit association committed to improving data quality through the implementation of international standards.
 ECCMA is the current project leader for the development of ISO 8000 and ISO 22745, which are the international standards for data quality and the exchange of material and service master data, respectively.
 ECCMA provides a platform for collaboration amongst subject experts on data quality and data governance around the world to build and maintain global, open standard dictionaries that are used to unambiguously label information.
-The existence of these dictionaries of labels allows information to be passed from one computer system to another without losing meaning.
+The existence of these dictionaries (known as Open Technical Dictionaries) of labels (acting as metadata and reference data) allows information to be passed from one computer system to another without losing meaning.